nielskee/draft-articles/TechnicalHiringPart2.md

 is a better way of doing it than the online route.
 It has many benefits

-- Relevant

-- Communication

-- Tests as well as code

-- Style and expressiveness

-- Used the tools well - Git especially

-- Navigable

-- Set up a GitHub repository and ask your candidates to fork the repostitory.

-- Ask candidates to commit regulary

-- Ask candidates to narrate how they're doing in the README

-- Great springboard for f2f

-- Be clear about your own coding values

-- Submit via a pull request (the pull will never be merged)

-## A modified pipeline

 ## "Aptitude" tests

 Some companies do psychometric evaluations or "aptitude